-As of 2019, the event will be sponsored and hosted by the prestigious École de musique Vincent-d'Indy.
+Since 2019, the event is presented and hosted by the prestigious École de musique Vincent-d'Indy.

-The Montreal Classical Music Festival is organized by the Quebec Music Teachers’ Association, in collaboration with the École de musique Vincent-d’Indy.
+The 2020 edition of the Montreal Classical Music Festival is organized and hosted by the Quebec Music Teachers’ Association, in collaboration with the École de musique Vincent-d’Indy.

 The competition is open to contestants aged 23 or younger (30 for singers).